 UiPath.Studio.CommandLine.exe command-line user interface.

-Workflow Analyzer commands are the following:
+The following Workflow Analyzer commands are available:

 analyze- Analyzes the whole project.
 Requires the path to the